Why $120K per Month Operators Stay Stuck When All the Metrics Look Right

 Q: Why does staying in a $120K-optimized architecture for another year keep costing me even when my systems look great?

-A: Because your constraint has shifted from operational to architectural, every extra month at $120K instead of $160K drains compounding upside in the form of reinvestable cash, senior hires, and new offers—turning a short 6-week redesign into hundreds of thousands of dollars in delayed growth.
+A: Because your constraint has shifted from systems to architecture, every extra month at $120K instead of $160K drains compounding upside in reinvestable cash, senior hires, and new offers.

 You’ve seen the 5 constraints that appear between $120K and $150K—and why the systems that got you here won’t get you there.